fabi1cazenave/qwerty-lafayette/README.md

 Qwerty-Lafayette
 ================================================================================

-A Qwerty layout for French-speaking users.
+A compact Qwerty layout for French-speaking users.

 TL;DR: